EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Graph can be used to query just about anything
 - Remember to use principals of least access.
 Only grant perms that are required and no more
 - If you have an interactive app, use delegated perms, if you have an app to app, use app perms
+- If you're reading from Graph, then you first must create a request object, then send that using the GetAsync call

 User Managed Identity
 - Creates a standalone Azure Resource, which is then assinged to an Azure service instance